 The confidence to live with Alzheimer’s

 A staggering statistic is that 6 out of 10 people with dementia will wander from safety.
 When someone with dementia wanders, they’re often unable to tell others where they live or how to contact their caregiver.
 If they aren’t located within a few hours, the odds of injury or death increase dramatically.
-That’s why MedicAlert partnered with Alzheimer’s Association to provide services that help improve outcomes in a wandering incident.
+That’s why MedicAlert partnered with Alzheimer’s Association to provide Safe and Found services that help improve outcomes in a wandering incident.

 We are specialists in wandering safety.
 When a MedicAlert member is reported missing, MedicAlert creates and distributes a bulletin to local hospitals and law enforcement, and coordinates with the family to facilitate their loved one’s safe return home.
 When your loved one wanders and can’t communicate, MedicAlert can be their voice.